“Seagull Actual, Seagull Actual, this is Seagull 1-2, over.” I called out, climbing the elevation.

 “You see those?”
 I signalled at their technicals that were parked next to a big storage tank.
 “If we could fight our way out of this, we’ll probably have a slim chance of crossing this desert alive with one of those technicals.”

 The driver and the gunner began to celebrate our capture as they saw us approaching towards them.

 “Look at those half cooked bastards!”
 Sam uttered.
 “I wish the tank explode on those ugly ass faces!”

 “Calm down,” I hissed back as we approached closer to the trucks.
 “I’ll make a move for those crates.”

 The gunner’s excitement elevated, and he started firing towards the sky.
 His skinny hand wobbled with all those recoils, and the last few bullets poked some decent holes in the storage tank.

-In that mayhem, we both acted fast, knocked off the other two and lodged several bullets in them.
+Before the mayhem could drop dead, we both acted fast, knocked off the other two and lodged several bullets in them.